What is InSTEM?

 InSTEM Internship Program

-Geering Up’s online internship program is an opportunity for Indigenous students in Grades 11-12 and first year university to develop key professional skills as leaders and STEM instructors.
-Our specialized staff will train interns to design fun and engaging STEM curriculum and deliver Geering Up’s online activities this summer.
+Geering Up’s internship program is an opportunity for Indigenous students in Grades 11-12 or first year university to develop key professional skills as leaders and STEM instructors.
+Our staff will train interns to design fun and engaging STEM curriculum and deliver camp activities this summer.

-- Grade Levels: Grades 11-12 and first year university
+- Grade Levels: Grades 11-12 and recent grads (open to first year university students)

-- Geering Up fosters a positive learning environment for both students and staff, so all positive-minded applicants will be considered for an interview.
-We ask that all candidates find access to a stable internet connection, webcam, computer, and clear-sounding microphone to work online in this program.
+- Geering Up fosters a positive learning environment for both students and staff, so all applicants with an eager to learn attitude will be considered for an interview.
+This is a hybrid position with the requirement to be in-person at either the UBC Vancouver campus or one of our offsite locations (Richmond, Coquitlam, North Vancouver, or South Surrey) a minimum of 3 days/week.
+For online work, we ask that all candidates find access to a stable internet connection, webcam, computer, and clear-sounding microphone.
 If this is a challenge for you, please contact us at InSTEM.geeringup@ubc.ca.

 Indigenous Community Info: In-Community Workshop Request Form